AI-and-Blockchain/S24_Spam_Detector/ML/README.md

 ### How to run
 - how to train:
     python main.py

 - how to do testing on testset: python testing.py

-- how to make ML model interact with smart contract: revise the "contract address" and "abi.json" according to your deployed contract, and send the message from contract to ML model.
+- how to make ML model interact with smart contract:
+    a. revise the "contract address" in "contract_interface.py" and "abi.json" according to your deployed contract.
+    b.

+   and send the message from contract to ML model.
 After the analysis of model, the output would be sent back to smart contract, and store in the variable "outputData".

+### Checkpoint:
+A pretrained model checkpoint is in /models .
+In case you cannot git clone it because of its size, you could download the checkpoint from https://drive.google.com/file/d/1bwPLWojfG432DDhHHmKeBsgtassp4Wrp/view?usp=sharing.
+We supply two format: .bin and .pt